 Washington, D.C.
-(District of Columbia) is the capital of the United States of America, located the northern shore of the Potomac River on the country’s east coast.
-It’s not only a historic city, after all it can trace its routes back to the signing of the Residence Act on July 16, 1790.
-Modern-day Washington D.C. is home to some 660,000 people and is an extraordinary city, one with multiple personalities: a working federal city, an international metropolis, a picturesque tourist destination, an unmatched treasury of the country’s history and artefacts and a cosmopolitan city-centre which retains a neighbourly and small-town ambience.
+(District of Columbia) is the capital of the United States of America and is located the northern shore of the Potomac River on the country’s east coast.
+Modern-day Washington D.C. is home to some 660,000 people and is an extraordinary city with a history that can be traced back as far back as the signing of Residence Act on July 16, 1790., It is also a city one with multiple personalities: a working federal city, an international metropolis, a picturesque tourist destination, an unmatched treasury of the country’s history and artefacts and a cosmopolitan city-centre which retains a neighbourly and small-town ambience.

-Washington will always be associated with being the centre of US Government, through its iconic monuments such as the White House, the Jefferson Monument and the Lincoln Memorial (where Martin Luther King, Jr. gave his “I Have a Dream” speech in 1963).
-It has the cultural and entertainment gems you would associate from a major city, including the Smithsonian Museums (a collection of 19 internationally-recognised museums, some of which have become even more well-known due to being featured in the Night at the Museum movies), the Arlington National Cemetery, the Washington Zoo (where you can see some of New Zealand’s iconic birds, the Kiwis on display), Georgetown (where the suburb’s cobble-stone streets are lined with meticulously-restored houses, and upscale boutiques and restaurants) or perhaps gaze at the Declaration of Independence in the National Archives Building.
-The arts are not neglected either with the National Theatre, the Kennedy Center and the Folger Theatre all providing a showcase for the best America and the rest of the world can provide.
+Washington will always be associated with being the centre of US Government, through its iconic monuments such as the White House, the Jefferson Monument and the Lincoln Memorial (where Martin Luther King Jr. gave his “I Have a Dream” speech in 1963).
+It has the cultural and entertainment gems you would associate from other major city international cities of the same status, including the Smithsonian Museums (a collection of 19 internationally-recognised museums, some of which have become even more well-known due to being featured in the Night at the Museum movies), the Arlington National Cemetery, or the Washington Zoo (where you can see New Zealand’s iconic national bird, the Kiwi, on display), Georgetown (where the suburb’s cobble-stone streets are lined with meticulously-restored houses, and upscale boutiques and restaurants).
+There’s also iconic historic sites such as the Whitehouse, the Lincoln Memorial, or perhaps gaze at the Declaration of Independence in the National Archives Building.
+The arts are not neglected either with the National Theatre, the Kennedy Centre and the Folger Theatre all providing a showcase for the best America and the rest of the world can provide.
 For more details of the city and its attractions visit the official tourist website at http://thedistrict.com.

-Many migrants have found it helpful to set up a US bank account before moving to the country.
-This makes it easy for converted money to be transferred straight into your account, as well as minimising the need to carry cash while travelling.
-There are many banks in Washington who offer an online sign-up service.
+Many migrants who have relocated to Washington have found it helpful to set up a US bank account before moving to the country.
+This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
+There are many banks in Washington who offer an on-line sign-up service.

 Washington has an excellent public transport system, incorporating buses and Metro trains, details of all these options can found at www.godcgo.com